Ways to pay:

 - making an application for your committal to prison

 You'll usually incur additional costs for this action, and these can be substantial.
+Please see our recovery protocol for more information on the actions we may take.

 - Enforcement agent visits